 My research is interested in how men who have sex with men (MSM) manage HIV status information in online sex-social applications (apps).
 Using a mixture of qualitative and quantitative research methods, I draw on economic, communication, and motivation theories to develop a rich understanding of how HIV status information in sex-social environments is being perceived, and how this information is changing interactions, behaviours, and social norms.
 My work challenges the notion of control in the design of sensitive disclosure fields and suggests that privacy may unravel around undisclosed information, as those not disclosing are assumed to be "hiding" undesirable information.

-I studied part-time for a masters degree in Security Management at the University of Portsmouth.
-My research was focused on how privacy concerns are formed, and how these concerns impact levels of self-censorship when communicating over online social messaging platforms.
+I obtained a masters degree in Security Management at the University of Portsmouth (part-time, at distance, distinction).
+My final year research was focused on how privacy concerns are formed, and how these concerns impact on levels of self-censorship when communicating over online social messaging platforms.